pmacosta/sphinxcontrib-shellcheck/README.rst

   (:code:`0`).
 The default is :code:`0`.
 This configuration option is only useful while developing the extension.

-These configuration variables can be overriden via the Sphinx configuration file ``conf.py``, or via the ``-D`` option of the ``sphinx-build`` command.
+These configuration variables can be overridden via the Sphinx configuration file ``conf.py``, or via the ``-D`` option of the ``sphinx-build`` command.
 For
 example: